Questions either sent to me, or ones I thought some may ask. These are ordered with the newest ones being first.

 How are you managing all the content on your site?
 Making pages for blog posts and art must be tiring, no?

 Simple: I don't!
-I actually use a tool called Jekyll, which lets me make collections (such as posts and artwork) and have pages generated for me based on small markdown files with contain basic info.
+I actually use a tool called Jekyll, which lets me make collections (such as posts and artwork) and have pages generated for me based on small markdown files which contain basic info.
 Jekyll just does the heavy lifting, inserting the content into template pages and linking it all together.
 It also handles putting the navigation on every page, without me needing to paste the whole thing on each one.
 On top of all of that, it even handles generating the RSS and Atom feeds!
 Coming from a programming background, it's super fun to use.

 What programming languages do you know?